ianmackenzie/elm-geometry-svg/README.md

 ![polygon2d](https://opensolid.github.io/images/svg/1.0/polygon2d.svg)
 ![circle2d](https://opensolid.github.io/images/svg/1.0/circle2d.svg)

-The appearance of the resulting elements can be fully customized by adding SVG attributes such as `fill` and `stroke`.
+The appearance of the resulting elements can be customized by adding SVG attributes such as `fill` and `stroke`.

 ## Transformation functions